code-leech/SimpleApplication/README.md

-# simpleapplication
+# A Libadwaita for Rust demo!

-A description of this project.
+This demonstrates basic usage of GNOME Builder and Rust.
+Feel free to copy concepts!